 i.
 “There is not half enough singing in the world…I remember a servant who used to sing while she was at the wash-tub.
 Her mistress said to her, ‘Why, Jane, how is it that you are always singing?’
 She said, ‘It keeps the bad thoughts away.’”
 (Spurgeon)

 ii.
 David moved from being depressed and feeling abandoned by God, to singing joy.
 “The fact that we feel abandoned itself means that we really know God is there.
 To be abandoned you need somebody to be abandoned by.
 Because we are Christians and have been taught by God in the Scriptures, we know that God still loves us and will be faithful to us, regardless of our feelings.”
 (Boice)

 3. (6b) With enlightened eyes, David sees God’s goodness.

 Because He has dealt bountifully with me.

 a.
-Because He has dealt bountifully with me: As David thought about it, he had good reason to rejoice and sing because God had been good to him.
+Because He has dealt bountifully with me: As David thought about it, he had good reason to rejoice and sing, because God had been good to him.
 If we will only think about it, every person on this earth has reason to rejoice, because in some way God has been good to everyone.

 b.
 He has dealt bountifully with me: What a transition!
-In the beginning of the Psalm, David was overwhelmed by his feelings and believed that God forgot him and was hiding from him.
+In the beginning of the psalm, David was overwhelmed by his feelings and believed that God forgot him and was hiding from him.
 He had trouble with God, with himself, and with others.
-Yet now he saw how God had dealt bountifully with him.
+Yet now he sees how God had dealt bountifully with him.
 Because his eyes were enlightened, David could now see God’s goodness, and what a change in perspective that was!

 i.
 Before God can enlighten our eyes, we must agree that we don’t see everything.
 We need to realize that our feelings are not giving us full and accurate information.
 But if we will do this, and cry out to the LORD, He will enlighten our eyes and bring us from a place of despair to a place of trust, joy, and confidence!